alina-gurjeva/habr_bd_schema/README.md

 # habr_bd_schema
 Project: to build database for some famous resourse.
+For example, habr.com